-To equip students with the analytical tools and methods of sociology and the field of development, with a view to utilising them in a realistic analysis of society to come to an understanding of the challenges and issues that communities face in an African and South African context.
-To develop in students gain the basic knowledge and skills to manage projects and programmes that will allow them to be agents of change in the process of mobilising the faith community to collaborate with the community at large towards development.
+This module is designed to equip students with the analytical tools and methods of sociology and the field of development, with a view to utilising them in a realistic analysis of society to come to an understanding of the challenges and issues that communities face in an African and South African context.
+To develop in students the basic knowledge and skills to manage projects and programmes that will allow them to be agents of change in the process of mobilising the faith community to collaborate with the community at large towards development.

-Leadership in community development; approaches to community analysis; community research skills; project and programme management; and service learning and fieldwork
+Leadership in community development; approaches to community analysis; community research skills; project and programme management; and service learning and fieldwork.

-- critically analyse and evaluate local community development practices in context; - act as proponents for people-centred participatory development in their communities; - gain the basic knowledge and skills to research and analyse the needs and assets of their community; - be committed to and have a clear understanding of their leadership role in community development, and the implications thereof; - manage basic programmes and projects; and - actively engage concrete development work with a view to defining stakeholders and role players, forming a better understanding of the capacities, skills and assets (social capital) of residents, churches and projects.
+- critically analyse and evaluate local community development practices in context; - act as proponents for people-centred participatory development in their communities; - research and analyse the needs and assets of their community; - explain their understanding of and show commitment to their role as community leaders in development and the implications of that; - manage basic programmes and projects; - actively engage concrete development work with a view of defining stakeholders and role players; - describe and discuss capacity, skills and assets (social capital) of residents, churches and projects.